 I can’t recall exactly which night it was on our Women’s Expedition through India that I heard the story, but I can tell you I will never forget about Pad Man.

-When I signed up for this Intrepid trip, I was excited for the chance learn about Indian women and their lives.
+When I signed up for this Intrepid Women’s Expedition, I was excited for the chance learn about Indian women and their lives.
 Because in previous travels to countries where traditional gender roles persist, like Morocco or Egypt, I found it difficult to talk to local women.
-And when I did, it was certainly not about intimate private matters.
-So to have a real conversation about women’s health care was unexpected and meaningful.
+When I did, it was certainly not about intimate private matters.
+So to have a real conversation about women’s healthcare was unexpected and meaningful.
 I know it would not have happened had I been alone, or in mixed company.

 Safety in numbers

-We were a group of five, plus our tour leader.
-And I can say I felt as safe in their company as anywhere I’ve been.
-Whether crossing streets through chaotic traffic, navigating crowded markets or taking public transportation, we looked out for each other.
-And, much like a school of fish or a cycling peloton, as a group we were stronger together.
+There’s a perception that India doesn’t have the best reputation as a destination for women.
+It’s definitely a country I hadn’t considered visiting as a female solo traveller.
+However, as a group of five, plus our leader, I can say I felt as safe in their company as anywhere I’ve been.
+Whether crossing streets through chaotic traffic, navigating crowded markets or taking public transportation, we all looked out for each other.
+Much like a cycling peloton, as a group, we were stronger together.

 Sleepover under the stars